Incorporation of Skidaway Island – Just the FAQs

 Q. How would the new City fund its startup efforts?

-A. Per the draft Charter, the City of Skidaway Island would begin collecting taxes and fees at the start of the two-year phase-in period (July 1, 2019).
+A. Per the Charter, the City of Skidaway Island would begin collecting taxes and fees at the start of the phase-in period, as early as July 1, 2019.
 The County would continue providing services at actual cost until the City of Skidaway Island is ready to assume the services.
-During this transition period, many of the new cities in the Atlanta area issued Tax Anticipation Notes (TAN) to help with initial costs.
+During this transition period, many of the new cities issued short-term Tax Anticipation Notes (TAN) to help with initial costs.
 A TAN is short-term debt security issued by a state or local government to finance an immediate project that will be repaid with future tax collections.
 The government then uses the following year's tax revenue to repay the TANs.
-Per the draft Charter, the City of Skidaway Island also could issue bonds and take out short-term loans.
+Per the Charter, the City of Skidaway Island also could issue bonds and take out short-term loans.

 Q. In the presentation, you talked about the potential short-term loss of the flood insurance discount that some residents receive.
 Would we still be able to purchase flood insurance during that time?